International Experience Canada Program

-International Experience Class in an incredible opportunity for young people to explore Canada, gain Canadian work experience and to feel the country as an insider, not as a guest.
+International Experience Canada in an incredible opportunity for young people to explore Canada, gain Canadian work experience and to feel the country as an insider, not as a guest.

 For those who is interested in IEC program, you need to know the following:

 - you have to be of 18 and 35 (inclusive)